peitl/help/README.md

 `DRI_PRIME=1 command`

 or set the environment variable globally.
+To test that it works, do

+`DRI_PRIME=1 glxheads`